xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 Apple recently added support to *Sign In With Apple* in Swift UI which means we can easily add *Sign In with Apple* to our SwiftUI app.
 This and all other SwiftUI improvements added recently is an indication that Apple is taking seriously the new state-driven, reactive and declarative way of creating Apple apps and also motivates us to update [our guide](https://blog.xmartlabs.com/2020/05/04/Why-Sign-in-with-Apple-and-integration-guide/) about integrating Sign in with Apple, but now using SwiftUI.

-In the first part of the blogpost, we cover the benefits of providing *Sign in with Apple* in your app so you can decide if it worth integrating it or not, then in the latter part, we provide a step by step  *Sign in with Apple* integration guide for a SwiftUI app.
+First, we'll cover the benefits of integrating *Sign in with Apple* in your app, so you can decide if it's worth a feature, then in the latter part, we'll provide a step by step *Sign in with Apple* integration guide for a SwiftUI app.

 ### What’s Sign in with Apple, in case you don’t know yet…